ksu-cs-textbooks/cis301/content/10-chapter/10_6-globals.md

 will hold in Logika's symexe mode.

 The very next statement in the calling code is another call to `deposit`.
-Since we could assuem the global invariants held immediately after the last call to deposit, we can infer that they still hold before the next `deposit` call.
-We also see that the function's precondition is satisified, as we are depositing another nonnegative value.
+Since we could assume the global invariants held immediately after the last call to deposit, we can infer that they still hold before the next `deposit` call.
+We also see that the function's precondition is satisfied, as we are depositing another nonnegative value.
 Just as before, we can use the `deposit` postcondition to see that `balance` will be 1000000 after the next function call (the postcondition tells us that `balance` is 500000 more than it was just before the function call).
 We also know that the global invariants hold, so we are sure `elite` has been updated to true.
 Thus our next assert holds as well:

 ```text
 assert(balance == 1000000 & elite == true)
 ```

 Our final function call, `withdraw(2000000)`, will not be allowed.
 We are trying to withdraw $2,000,000, but our account balance at this point is $1,000,000.
-We will get an error saying that the `withdraw` precondition has not been satisified, as that function requires that our withdrawal amount be less than or equal to the account balance.
+We will get an error saying that the `withdraw` precondition has not been satisfied, as that function requires that our withdrawal amount be less than or equal to the account balance.